stacksjs/ts-pkgx/docs/api-reference.md

 ### generateIndex

-Generates an index.ts file for all packages in the packages directory.
+Generates an index.ts file for all packages in the packages directory with comprehensive JSDoc documentation and alias support.

 ```typescript
 async function generateIndex(): Promise<void>
 ```

+The generated index includes:
+- Comprehensive JSDoc documentation for each package property
+- Alias properties that point to the same package objects
+- Type-safe property names (quoted when necessary)
+- Links to package documentation pages

 #### Example